sylvainpolletvillard/pwa-workshop/1-manifest/README.md

 ## PWA compatibility library

 Some browsers do not support yet some PWA features.
 For example, there is not splash-screen support in mobile Safari 12.
 The library
 [pwacompat](https://github.com/GoogleChromeLabs/pwacompat) by Google Chrome Labs fixes some of these issues.
-We strongly recommend to add this script for your PWAs for better compatibility.